openstack-archive/murano/doc/source/image_builders/upload.rst

 ========================
-Upload Image Into Glance
+Upload image into glance
 ========================

-To deploy applications with Murano, virtual machine images should be uploaded into Glance in a special way - *murano_image_info* property should be set.
+To deploy applications with murano, virtual machine images should be uploaded into glance in a special way - *murano_image_info* property should be set.

-1. Use the glance image-create command to import your disk image to Glance:
+1. Use the glance image-create command to import your disk image to glance:

 .. code-block:: console